dotnet/AspNetCore.Docs/mvc/views/tag-helpers/authoring.rst

    :lines: 12
    :dedent: 12

-That is, we call ``GetChildContentAsync`` using the ``TagHelperContext`` passed into the ``ProcessAsync`` method.
+That is, we call ``GetChildContentAsync`` using the ``TagHelperOutput`` passed into the ``ProcessAsync`` method.
 As mentioned previously, because the output is cached, the last tag helper to run wins.
 We fixed that problem with the following code:

 .. literalinclude:: authoring/sample/AuthoringTagHelpers/src/AuthoringTagHelpers/TagHelpers/z2AutoLinkerCopy.cs
    :language: c#